AMReX-Codes/amrex-tutorials/Docs/source/HelloWorldWithSpack.rst

 Next call CMake within the build directory.
-It's necessary to specific the location of the configuration file to ensure the version of AMReX installed by SPACK is used.
+It's necessary to specific the location of the configuration file to ensure the version of AMReX installed by Spack is used.
 If CMake cannot find the installed package, it will error or attempt to download its own copy of AMReX from Git.
 To build with the install instance of AMReX type the command: